 Ready for the future …

-The RTMC’s technology is designed to help set pricing for dynamically tolled express lanes and to accommodate the expected arrival of connected and autonomous vehicles.
+The RTMC’s technology is designed to help set pricing for dynamically tolled managed lanes and to accommodate the expected arrival of connected and autonomous vehicles.